Partial federal government shutdown

 Individual placement and support (IPS) is a specific model of support employment.
 IPS is also considered an evidence-based practice.
 You can find more information on the IPS Works site.

-This course is intended for certified peer counselors but has helpful information for anyone interested in increasing their understanding of housing programs, services, and resources.
+This course is intended for certified peer support specialists but has helpful information for anyone interested in increasing their understanding of housing programs, services, and resources.
 There are a multitude of resources and information, in addition to the online modules, posted on the Pathways to Housing website.

 Start your housing training using these four modules: